 A. Provide written approval

-MSI user accounts for University of Minnesota credited courses are created based on each course's demonstrated need for high performance computing (HPC) resources and any related MSI services.
-A letter verifying these should be sent by the instructor's department chair to the MSI Director, Jorge Vinals at email@example.com, who will determine whether services can be provided.
+MSI user accounts for University of Minnesota credited courses are created based on each course's demonstrated need for high performance computing (HPC) resources and any other related MSI services.
+A letter from the class instructor's department chair verifying that HPC resources are needed for the course should be sent to email@example.com.
+The MSI Director reviews and approves all class account requests.

 B. Provide required information